 Recreation Center In order to achieve a LEED Platinum certification, several innovative strategies were incorporated into the Rec Center’s design, such as rooftop solar water-heating panels and waste-heat recovery from the ice rink.

-Sustainability, Energy and Environmental Complex Completed in 2015, SEEC brings together the best minds in environmental and sustainability research at CU and in federal labs.
-A new LEED certified building houses shared labs and the adjoining refurbished space connects teaching, programs and collaborative work.
+Sustainability, Energy and Environmental Community SEEC brings together the best minds in environmental and sustainability research at CU and in federal labs.
+A new LEED-certified building houses shared labs and the adjoining refurbished space connects teaching, programs and collaborative work.

 Learn more at www.colorado.edu/sustainability.